cscart/docs/en/user_guide/payment_methods/paypal_advanced.rst

    .. note::

-       You can find this data in your PayPal Advanced account.
+       You can find this data in your Website Payments Pro account.

 6. Set **Test/Live mode** to *Live*.